What Is a Question?

 He's not a very good friend,

-Open-set questions (also called variable questions or non-polar questions) require many possible answers.
-There are no limits to the possible answers given to these types of questions.
+Open-set questions (also called variable questions or non-polar questions) require different answers.
+There is no limit to the range of possible answers given to these questions.
 They are further categorized into two groups:

 - Embedded Questions